Sheherazade by Jean Desprez: launched in 1939. Named after the famous seductive storyteller of 1001 Nights.

 - Top notes: aldehydes, orange, chamomile, blackcurrant, bergamot, geranium, pepper berries, nutmeg, cloves and rosewood

-- Base notes: patchouli, wormwood, labdanum, tonka, incense, leather, civet, ambergris, pine nuts, vanilla, sandalwood, musk, vetiver, oakmoss, opoponax and benzoin
+- Base notes: patchouli, wormwood, labdanum, tonka, incense, leather, civet, ambergris, pine nuts, vanilla, Mysore sandalwood, musk, vetiver, oakmoss, opoponax and benzoin

 Bottles: